 Texas was included in the CSAPR FIP for the ozone and PM2.5 trading programs, though was initially proposed only for inclusion in the ozone trading program.
-To see unit-level allocations for electric generating units in Texas, please visit the EPA’s Cross-State Air Pollution Rule (CSAPR) Allowance Allocations and Templates Web page .
+For more information on unit-level allocations for electric generating units in Texas, please visit the EPA’s Cross-State Air Pollution Rule (CSAPR) Allowance Allocations and Templates Web page .

 Latest CSAPR Actions

 On August 21, 2012, the United States Court of Appeals for the D.C.
 Circuit vacated CSAPR and ordered the EPA to continue to administer CAIR while it works on a replacement transport rule.
 The Court determined that CSAPR exceeds the EPA’s statutory authority in two independent respects.
 First, the statute grants EPA authority to require upwind states to reduce only their own significant contributions to a downwind state’s nonattainment.
 However, under CSAPR, the EPA imposed massive emissions reduction requirements on upwind states without regard to the limits imposed by the statute.

 Second, the FCAA allows states the initial opportunity to implement reductions required by the EPA.
 In the case of CSAPR, the EPA quantified states’ obligations and did not allow the states the initial opportunity to implement the required reductions with respect to sources within their borders.
 Instead, the EPA quantified states’ obligations and simultaneously set forth FIPs to implement those obligations at the state level.